Dates for Fall 2022 Cougar Move-in:

 - Cougar Village I and II - rooms come with a mini-fridge

-- Bayou Oaks - suites come with a full-size fridge
+- Bayou Oaks - suites and townhouses come with a full-size fridge

 - Cougar Place - suites come with a full-size fridge

-- The Quad - suites come with a full-size fridge
+- The Quad - suites, and townhouses come with a full-size fridge

 - University Lofts – suites/rooms come with a full-size fridge